Gardens by the Bay murder: Accused lied to ex-lover that his wife was his sister

 READ: Gardens by the Bay murder: Man accused of killing lover denies affair with victim

-A year later, on Jun 14, 2016, Khoo sent her a message saying "happy birthday" "out of the blue", a day after Khoo's birthday.
+A year later, on Jun 14, 2016, Khoo sent her a message "out of the blue" saying "happy birthday".

 He later sent her another message saying "I am still alone now", which Ms Lim took to mean that he wanted to patch things up, and that he was still alone and single.